How much does air conditioning cost to install?

 ⚠️ Cheaper upfront, but louder and less efficient.
 Best for small spaces or light use.

-🔧 Ducted Systems
+🔧 Ducted Air Conditioning Cost

 Think of ducted systems as the Rolls-Royce of air con - sleek, silent, and built to cool (or heat) your entire home from behind the scenes.